Skip to content

 r, g_r = fbtk.compute_rdf(traj, query="element C - element O")

-FBTK’s zero-dependency nature makes it an ideal fit for data analysis platforms like KNIME or Pipeline Pilot.
+Because FBTK has no mandatory dependencies, it is ideal for data analysis platforms like KNIME or Pipeline Pilot.

-• Standalone CLI Execution: Call CLI tools (fbtk-build, etc.) directly from “External Tool” nodes for high-speed batch processing without any Python overhead.
+• Fast Batch Processing: Call standalone CLI tools (like fbtk-build) directly from external execution nodes to build high-speed pipelines without Python overhead.